polyas-voting/tie-resolution/tie-resolution.md

    for later reference.

-   At this point, the system also provides the user with the identifiers of ballots and candidate lists where the ties occur (a election can contain several ballots, where each ballot can consists of one or more candidate/choice lists).
+   At this point, the system also provides the user with the identifiers of ballots and candidate lists where the ties occur (an election can contain several ballots, where each ballot can consists of one or more candidate/choice lists).